 Field Day Testing

 The annual Field Day test by the Associated Radio Amateurs of Long Beach is an ARRL – VEC special test.
-It is scheduled to be outdoors on Saturday at 1:30 PM at the ARALB Club Field Day.
+It is usually held on Saturday at 1:30 PM at our Field Day site.
 ARRL has set the cost of the test at $15.
 Check this page before the event for an updated time and location.
 Walk-ins are always welcome.

 If any special accommodations are needed, you must register in advance to insure your needs can be met and the necessary staff is available to assist.